KarkaLT/GEIM/README.md

 ## Contributing

-Contributions to the GoogleEarthImageMerger project are welcome.
+Contributions to the Google Earth Image Merger project are welcome.
 If you encounter any issues or have suggestions for improvements, please submit them as GitHub issues or create a pull request with your changes.